 2. Shringara – Rapturous Intimacy

 Only sex can fulfill physical desires, but there would be no emotional feeling if we indulge in sex without true intimacy and sharing.
 This is where the Indian sages focused on the emotional content and developed a rich context to understand the moods and emotions.

 This is where ‘Shringara’ was born, which is romance.
-The erotic attraction from just sensory cravings is stirred up when they share secrets with each other, make affectionate names of another, play games, exchange inventive gifts.
-This sort of imaginative play of love is symbolized by the relationship between Radha and Krishna, where they were involved in adventure, music, dance, poetry, and many other romantic gestures.
+The erotic attraction from just sensory cravings is stirred up when they share secrets, make affectionate names of another, play games, and exchange gifts.
+This imaginative play of love is symbolized by the relationship between Radha and Krishna, where they are involved in adventure, music, dance, poetry, and many other romantic gestures.

 However, the ancient sage understood that just finding our “soulmates” would not be able to solve all our problems.
 However, it does provide us with the foretaste of something good, something much greater.